-wait [float][optional] Time (in seconds) to wait for updates after page is loaded (defaults to 0).
+- wait [float][optional] Time (in seconds) to wait for updates after page is loaded (defaults to 0).
 Increase this value if you expect pages to contain setInterval/setTimeout javascript calls, because with wait=0 callbacks of setInterval/setTimeout won't be executed.
-Non-zero wait is also required for PNG rendering when doing full-page rendering (see render all).
-Maximum allowed value for wait is 10 seconds.

-proxy [string][optional] Proxy profile name.
+Non-zero wait is also required for PNG and JPEG rendering when doing full-page rendering (see render_all).
+Maximum allowed value for wait is 10 seconds. - proxy [string][optional] Proxy profile name or proxy URL.
 See Proxy Profiles.

+A proxy URL should have the following format: [protocol://][user:password@]proxyhost[:port])

+Where protocol is either http or socks5.
+If port is not specified, the port 1080 is used by default.
-js [string][optional] Javascript profile name.
-See Javascript Profiles.

-js_source [string][optional] JavaScript code to be executed in page context.
-See Executing custom Javascript code within page context.

-filters [string][optional] Comma-separated list of request filter names.
-See Request Filters allowed_domains [string][optional] Comma-separated list of allowed domain names.
-If present, Splash won't load anything neither from domains not in this list nor from subdomains of domains not in this list.

-viewport [string][optional] View width and height (in pixels) of the browser viewport to render the web page.
+- js [string][optional] Javascript profile name.
+See Javascript Profiles. - js_source [string][optional] JavaScript code to be executed in page context.
+See Executing custom JavaScript code within page context. - filters [string][optional] Comma-separated list of request filter names.
+See Request Filters - allowed_domains [string][optional] Comma-separated list of allowed domain names.
+If present, Splash won't load anything neither from domains not in this list nor from subdomains of domains not in this list. - allowed_content_types [string][optional] Comma-separated list of allowed content types.
+If present, Splash will abort any request if the response's content type doesn't match any of the content types in this list.
+Wildcards are supported using the fnmatch syntax. - forbidden_content_types [string][optional] Comma-separated list of forbidden content types.
+If present, Splash will abort any request if the response's content type matches any of the content types in this list.
+Wildcards are supported using the fnmatch syntax. - viewport [string][optional] View width and height (in pixels) of the browser viewport to render the web page.
 Format is "<width>x<height>", e.g. 800x600.
 Default value is 1024x768.

-'viewport' parameter is more important for PNG rendering; it is supported for all rendering endpoints because javascript code execution can depend on viewport size.
+'viewport' parameter is more important for PNG and JPEG rendering; it is supported for all rendering endpoints because javascript code execution can depend on viewport size.